znsio/teswiz/README.md

     RUN_IN_CI=false -> Are tests running in CI?
     TARGET_ENVIRONMENT=prod -> Which environment are the tests running against?
 Should map to envrionments specified in ENVIRONMENT_CONFIG_FILE
-    TEST_DATA_FILE=./src/test/resources/testData.json -> Environment specific static test data
+    TEST_DATA_FILE=./src/test/resources/testData.json -> Environment specific static test data CLEANUP_DEVICE_BEFORE_STARTING_EXECUTION=true -> uninstall apk from each device before the test starts

 ## Troubleshooting / FAQs